-That’s what LAF attorneys do.
+That’s what Legal Aid Chicago attorneys do.
 We help low-income individuals avoid unwarranted evictions, escape abusive relationships, retain custody of their children, obtain desperately needed benefits and services, challenge policies that discriminate against the poor, contest deportations, and fight employment discrimination.

 We do not take a case unless the client has a meritorious claim or defense, so unless we misjudge a client’s credibility during the interview process, we are always on the right side.
 That is a luxury few attorneys enjoy.

 The work is exhausting because there is so much of it and because so much is at stake in every case, but the job is never boring.
 Even our most experienced attorneys are regularly presented with new legal problems that demand novel solutions.

 Legal Aid Chicago receives funding from the Legal Services Corporation (LSC), and is therefore subject to federal regulation.
 Since 1996, Congress has prohibited us from filing class actions, representing undocumented immigrants—unless they are victims of violence—and legislative lobbying.
 Last year LSC allowed us to create a small subsidiary, Legal Action Chicago, that can engage in LSC-prohibited activities, but most Legal Aid Chicago attorneys are still bound by the restrictions.
 No one likes these restrictions, but we understand the importance of ensuring that every person, regardless of his or her financial situation, has meaningful access to the legal system, and we have learned to work within the restrictions to achieve this goal.